 - 5. Clear the Default checkbox, and then select the Update button.
 The offline form is no longer the default form. - 6.
-In the upper-right corner of the offline form, select to set as default.

-The offline form for the selected Entity family appears. - 7.
-In the upper-right corner of the offline form, select 1.
+In the upper-right corner of the offline form, select , and then select the Offline form that you want to set as default.
+The offline form for the selected Entity family appears. - In the upper-right corner of the offline form, select i.
 The Form Information window appears. - 8.
 Select the Default checkbox, and then select Update.
 This offline form is now the default form.